thingjs/agent/README.md

 - Annotations and Templates
 - Passivity and Singletons
 - Simple, Series, Parallel, Queue, MapReduce and Waker Primitive Behaviours
-- HRRN Scheduling and Microcontainers
+- HRRN Scheduling and Micro-containers
 - Asynchronous Messaging, Selectors and Filters
-- JSON-LD Ontologies and Automatic Term Translation
+- JSON-LD Ontologies and Message Translation
 - MQTT Sensors, Actuators and Bridging

 ## Installation